stoutheo/Rcs/README.md

 Rcs has been designed carefully to have only little dependencies.
 The ones that have been selected are in our opinion very matured libraries:

  - Libxml2 (MIT License)
- - Qt: LGPL (Also dual commercial license available)
+ - Qt: LGPL (Also dual commercial license available), specifically : qt4-dev-tools
- - qwt (LGPL with additions)
+ - qwt (LGPL with additions), specifically : libqwt5-qt4-dev and libqwt5-qt4
- - OpenSceneGraph (OSGPL)
+ - OpenSceneGraph (OSGPL), specifically :libopenscenegraph-dev

 Optionally (please use the ccmake tool to manage the compile options), additional functionality can be compiled in when activating